 Signatures you can trust

-Handwritten signatures are still the most natural, meaningful way to confirm your identity when making big decisions or approving significant transactions.
-Wacom's digital pen technology makes capturing handwritten signatures digitally as easy as using pen and paper.
+Handwritten signatures are still the most familiar and meaningful way to confirm big decisions or approve important transactions.

 With added security